XandriaVR/Horizon-Worlds/README.md

 # Horizon-Worlds
 ## How do I use code blocks in Horizon Worlds?
-Source: https://support.oculus.com/487096395667734 (Note: This represents codebocks available during beta.)
+Source: https://support.oculus.com/487096395667734 (Note: This represents codebocks available at one point during beta.)

 | Item in Library | Item in Folder  | Parameters      | Description     | Tips            |
 | --------------- | --------------- | --------------- | --------------- | --------------- |